ATOung/file-downloader/README.md

 - Hxfile

 ### Features
-- Download speed meter (Updated every chunk size cycle - singlethreaded, Updated every second - multithreaded)
+- Download speed meter (updated every second)
-- Internet ping test (Based on singapore speedtest server)
+- Internet ping test (based on singapore speedtest server)
-- Pause (CTRL-C for pause (Multithreaded didn't support pause))
+- Pause (CTRL-C for pause (multithreaded didn't support pause))
-- Customized Chunk Size (Can be adjusted in config.json (written in kilobytes))
+- Customized Chunk Size (can adjusted in config.json (written in kilobytes)) or override with -c (value)
-- Multithreaded (Still in beta)
+- Multithreaded (still in beta)

+### Note : This script may not function properly or glitch.
+You can use the old one at [old-script branch](https://github.com/XniceCraft/file-downloader/tree/old-script)

 > Please report if there is a bug on this script